 Picovoice’s Cheetah and Leopard on-device large vocabulary speech-to-text solution is optimized for voice typing and note-taking applications.
 It can be customized to understand medical specialty terminologies that are not well recognized by generic speech recognition.
-Since it runs offline with no information transmitted outside the device, it is completely private, secure, and HIPAA-compliant.
+Since it runs on-device with no information transmitted outside the device, it is completely private, secure, and HIPAA-compliant.
 To maximize workflow productivity, Picovoice’s Rhino natural language understanding can be added at touchpoints between healthcare professionals and patients.
 For instance, checking in, affirming insurance, and providing assistance for individuals are examples of tasks that could be streamlined with voice, leaving physicians and nurses more time to conduct higher-priority operations.
 Examples: Physician note-taking & transcription, Detecting and responding to medical terminology, Workflow automation, such as patient check-in services

 Patient Facing Voice Products:

 Inpatient and at-home care constitute a major part of patient care; integrated voice systems can handle routine tasks and immensely boost healthcare efficiency and quality of care.
 For example, for patients with limited movement, voice control—to open the blinds, adjust the bed position, control the television, or page a nurse—could greatly enhance the inpatient experience.
 Voice assistants that patients can bring back home could help them keep track of medications while keeping physicians, pharmacists, and immediate family members in the loop.

 Examples: Inpatient and at-home care and monitoring, Medication tracking and reminders, Bedside voice assistants for infotainment control and nursing requests